 - Verify your primary source of income

 - Verify that no other claim has been received from your household.

 If your application passes this initial assessment, it will be approved for payment.
-If we have any questions, we will contact you to obtain further information or clarification.
+If we have any questions or need further information, we will contact you to obtain further information or clarification.